jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

 - _Pro HTML5 with CSS, JavaScript, and Multimedia_ - CSS
 - How to Code HTML & CSS as supplement
-- Start 100 Days of CSS (finish by end of term)
+- Start 100 Days of CSS (finish by end of course)
 - Style website built in Week 2

 ### Module 4: JavaScript Fundamentals